 Serious Sam has been around for a long time, but never have you been able to actually be Sam himself until now.
 These missions revolve around Sam's time as the Saratoga's captain, and they are as over the top as you expect from these games.

 Tons of weapons, tons of enemies, enormous bosses, and all the blood and guts you can stand make this one of the best Touch-enabled shooters so far for Rift.
-Look out for co-op mode arriving soon.
+Grab it now for about $40.
+Don't forget; co-op mode is now available.

 Titans of Space 2.0